-No matter what title they give you on the call sheet, every role in film production comes with its own set of tools needed to get the job done.
-And if you’re bringing your own equipment, you might consider talking with the producer regarding a kit fee.
+No matter what title they give you on the call sheet, some roles in film production come with their own set of tools needed to get the job done.
+And if you're a crew member bringing your own equipment, you might consider talking with the producer regarding a kit fee.

-Today, we’re talking about what kit fees are, how much you should charge, and if kit fees are taxable.
+So today, we’re talking about what kit fees are, what a fair price could be, and if kit fees are taxable.

 Let’s dive in.

-In simple terms, a kit fee (also frequently referred to as a kit rental fee, box fee, or box rental fee) is just a form of additional compensation that a production pays a crew member for the approved and authorized use of their own equipment or resources on a show.
+In simple terms, a kit fee (also frequently referred to as a kit rental fee, box fee, or box rental fee) is a payment that a production company pays a crew member for the approved and authorized use of their own equipment.

-The theory underlying the kit fee’s structure is that it should cover the normal wear and tear that a production inflicts on your personal equipment, as well as, the more straightforward usage of any resources you maintain as part of a personal kit.
+The theory underlying the kit fee’s structure is that it should cover the normal wear and tear that a production inflicts on personal equipment, as well as the more straightforward usage of any resources maintained as part of a personal kit.
 This can sometimes include expendables, or single-use items --- like tape, a make-up sponge, or WD-40.
 This might even include a power drill used to help fix something on set.

-However, it’s important to note that, even though they’re generally paid within the same check, your kit fee is technically separate from your standard rate.
-They are not the same thing, and you should not treat them the same way.
+However, it’s important to note that even though they’re generally paid within the same check, a kit fee is technically separate from wages.
+They are not the same thing, and they should not be treated the same way.

-Kit fees are not, in any way, tied to a crew members hourly or day rate.
+Kit fees are not tied to a crew members' hourly or day rate (wages) in any way.

-In essence, your kit fee’s structured as a flat fee, varying only if a shoot’s length retracts or extends by some number of days or weeks, depending on what's been negotiated.
+Kit fees are structured as flat fees, varying only if a shoot’s length retracts or extends by some number of days or weeks, depending on what's been negotiated.
 But keep in mind, this all depends on the needs of the production, which can change drastically day by day.